 Charter Day Streetfair and Festival – Rain or Shine

-You Can Still Add Your Photos to the Charter Day Instagram Wall
+On Charter Day – Add Your Photos to the Charter Day Instagram Wall.

-Celebrate the 254th anniversary of Bernards Township as we honor the Charter of Bernardston and the founding of Bernards Township.
-Make your own history by bringing your camera – or smartphone & post pictures of your friends, kids, pets, your festive table or any other Charter Day activities on our community Facebook page!
+Celebrate the 255th anniversary of Bernards Township as we honor the 1760 Charter of Bernardston and the founding of Bernards Township.
+Make your own history in 2020 by bringing your camera – or smartphone & post pictures of your friends, kids, pets, your festive table or any other Charter Day activities on our community Facebook page!
 We’re also on Twitter and Instagram.
 Post and hashtag #btcharterday (see the online album below).
 Make your own history!